University of Florida Homepage

 What does the MARC GatorSTAR program and grant provide?

-All MARC GatorSTAR scholars are eligible to receive the following support, beginning in the summer prior to their junior year:
+All MARC GatorSTAR fellows are eligible to receive the following support, beginning in the summer prior to their junior year:

-• Research stipend of approximately $1,100 per month
+• Research stipend of approximately $1,200 per month for up to two years

-• Scholarship for tuition (up to 60% of the tuition)
+• Partial tuition scholarship for tuition (up to 60% of tuition, not to exceed $16,000 per year)

-• Registration, travel, housing, and meals to attend ABRCMS or a SACNAS conference in the scholar’s junior or senior year
+• Registration, travel, housing, and meals to attend a scientific conference in the fellow’s first program year

-The financial support is intended to allow MARC GatorSTAR scholars to devote full attention to their studies and research, and therefore scholars must agree to not be employed in any manner during their participation in the program.
+The financial support is intended to allow MARC fellows to devote full attention to their studies and research, and therefore fellows must agree to not be employed in any manner during their participation in the program.

 Would acceptance to the MARC GatorSTAR program affect my financial aid?